 “The mission of the Alabama Variety Testing Program is to provide research-based, unbiased results on the performance of various crop hybrids, cultivars, and varieties to the agricultural community in our state.
 We are intent on conducting these trials in a manner that will result in maximum biological yield through methods common to the top-producing farms in Alabama.
 We are committed to providing this information in a rapid, timely manner for its use during the decision-making process.
 The success of the program rests upon our ability to help Alabama producers provide a safe, dependable source of food and fiber for all families as well as economic sustainability for theirs.”

-Planting dates for all trials in 2016-17 are shown in Table 1.
+Planting dates for all trials in 2018‐19 are shown in Table 1.
 Variety treatments were arranged in a randomized complete block experimental design with 3 replications.
 Fungicide treated seeds were drill planted to attain a population equivalent to local production practices.
-All tests were fertilized according to soil test recommendations, plus 20 lbs/acre N at planting.
-A top dressing of 60 lbs/acre N was made in late February or early March, just prior to “jointing”.
+All tests were fertilized according to soil test recommendations, including 20 lbs/acre N at planting.
+A top dressing of 70 lbs/acre N was made in late February or early March, just prior to “jointing”.